 Talk topic: All about trees

-Michael will help us better identify the different trees in the Perth Hills, their bark differences, their flowers, their fruit, nuts, etc. He will also talk about what lives in the trees/tree hollows, and explain the ecology of trees – the role trees play in the environment, their reproduction, the animals and birds that depend on them, leaf litter and how it is a necessary part of the environment, their nutrient cycle … and more.
+Michael will help us better identify the different trees in the Perth Hills, their bark differences, their flowers, their fruit, nuts, etc and the role trees play in the environment.
+He will also discuss leaf litter and how it is a necessary part of the environment, their nutrient cycle … and more.
 He will bring wood samples from many different trees to show us.
 We have loaded Michael up with so many topics on our local trees as there is so much to know about them and he knows it!

-As a special bonus Michael also hopes to give us a tree climbing demonstration.
-He is a champion tree climber.
+As a special bonus Michael also hopes to give us a tree climbing demonstration depending on light, trees and weather!

 Venue: We now meet in the modern and spacious Hall at Woodlupine Community Centre, 88 Hale Road, Forrestfield.